eaaprf/threeTest/README.md

-This is a repositorz to test three.js
+This is a repository to test three.js